Another Working Holiday Canada

 • repatriation (returning you to your country in the event of severe illness, injury or death)

 If your insurance policy is valid for less than your expected stay, you will be issued a work permit that expires at the same time as your insurance.
+You will not be able to extend your work permit later.
+For example, if you only have a health insurance for 3 months, you will get a work permit for 3 months.

 The best IEC health insurance for European and UK citizens